mladenbolic/static-code-analysis/README.md

 # Static Code Analysis

-Application used and exmaple for setting static code analysis for Java projects.
+Application used and example for setting static code analysis for Java projects.

-Full code explanation can be found in the [blog post](https://medium.com/p/3428dc79f7f9).
+Explanation can be found in the following [blog post](https://medium.com/p/3428dc79f7f9).

 ## Running Checks

-    ./gradlew clean test
+    ./gradlew clean check

 ## Building Application